What bunnies are available or is a specific bunny available?

 Do you have a waiting list?

-In general no. Our adoptions are on a first come first served basis.
+We do not maintain a waiting list for our nursery baby bunnies.
+Our adoptions are on a first come first served basis.
 If you're looking for a specific type or color of bunny we recommend checking back on the website frequently.
 As we post litter information well in advance of reservations opening.
 You can also follow our Instagram page where we post frequent photos and videos!

 Our bunnies typically are adopted pretty quickly.
 Sometimes within minutes of them being posted available.
 So definitely check back and follow the dates on when reservations are open for any bunny you are interested in adopting!
 Mark your calendars and set reminders!